 It started me thinking about my journey through the teenage years.
 What many of you probably don’t know, is that I battled with my weight and body image from the time I was 12, till well into my 20’s.
 I was never obese but I was definitely chubbier and chunkier than my friends.

 I remember wrapping a towel around me when I wanted to swim.
 I would lay it on the bricks next to the pool and hop into the water and immediately hop back onto the towel, so no one could see my butt.
-I always made sure to wear longer jackets to cover my legs and I hated jeans.
+I always made sure to wear long jackets to cover my legs and I hated jeans.
 I only really felt comfortable in dresses.

 I remember auditioning for the high school fashion shows.
 All my friends made the cut, but not me.
 I felt like the ugly duckling and I desperately wanted to be a swan.

 I tried every crazy diet and went for weekly weigh-ins.
 And food became the enemy.
-I kept journals of what I was eating, but the more foods were off limits, the more I craved them.
-Biscuits, sugary treats and fatty fried foods.
+I kept journals of what I was eating, but the more foods were off-limits, the more I craved them.
+Biscuits, sugary treats, and fatty fried foods.
 And then I would berate myself and feel guilty for indulging.

 I moved to Los Angeles in my mid 20’s.
-Everywhere I looked there were fast food chains and drive throughs, promising quick and cheap food.
+Everywhere I looked there were fast-food chains and drive-throughs, promising quick and cheap food.
 But I was craving the food of home, so I began cooking for myself.

 It is around this time that I started to develop a healthy relationship with food.
 I would head to the grocery store and buy fresh fruits and veggies and cook this along with some lean protein.